macalinao/how-to-get-an-internship/README.md

 If all else fails, apply online.
 Make sure you write a good cover letter specific to the company you're applying for.

+## Interviewing

+There's a lot of guides on this out there, but I believe [Cracking the Coding Interview][ctci] is a really good resource for this.

+Make sure you can back up what you put on your resume.

 ## Other reading

 There's a lot of material on the internet that's related to getting jobs.
 The following are some of my favorite: